dimpon/octopus-project/README.md

 ```
 But it is discussable.

-######Case 2
+###### Case 2
 The *octopus-ti2* must be emergency fixed.
 For fixing the *octopus-shared1* and *octopus-shared2* must be changed.
-The  *octopus-shared1*,  *octopus-shared2* and *octopus-ti2*  are released with PATCH version incrementing (https://semver.org/), in *octopus-ti2* POM the new version of *octopus-shared1* and *octopus-shared2* are specified, but the
+The  *octopus-shared1*,  *octopus-shared2* and *octopus-ti2*  are released with PATCH version incrementing (https://semver.org/), in *octopus-ti2* pom   the new version of *octopus-shared1* and *octopus-shared2* are specified, but the
 *octopus-parent* is not changed.
 So, the patch of *octopus-shared1*, *octopus-shared2* is not visible for others ti.
 During the next release, the minor version is incremented for all components and all versions are aligned.
-The patch version in *octopus-ti2* POM is removed.
+The patch version in *octopus-ti2* pom is removed.

 #### Advantages. (at lease as I can see it :)

 1. The artifacts versions are in one place;
-2. The inheritance levels are decreased;
+2. The inheritance levels are decreased, less chances to misuse;
 3. The dependencies well organized but in same time flexible;
-4. Makes easier to open part of codebase and work with it separately and be sure that up-to-date changes are available;
+4. Easier to open part of codebase and work with it separately and be sure that up-to-date changes of others components are available;
-5. Makes easier in the future organising the separate build/release pipelines for each component in Bamboo.
+5. Easier in the future organising the separate build/release pipelines for each component in Bamboo.
-6. Plugins management are centralized (im my case all ti are build with *spring-boot-maven-plugin* but absolutely all component are build with *maven-source-plugin* and *maven-javadoc-plugin*)
+6. Plugins management are centralized (im my case all ti are build with *spring-boot-maven-plugin* but absolutely all components are build with *maven-source-plugin* and *maven-javadoc-plugin*)

 #### Disadvantages.
-1. Need to keep parent poms like a separate components;
+1. Need to keep and support parent poms like a separate components;
 2. Need to release components and parent poms for propagating the changes among others components;
 3. The components have different PATCH versions during deployment, but it will be aligned during big release rolling out;